KPIG-FM: Programs

 KPIG operates a loosely defined progressive full service format encompassing folk, blues, rock, and Americana.
 As the station's license city is (appropriately) Freedom, California, it has a freeform presentation, with disc jockeys given authority to choose their own playlists.
 KPIG has strong community ties featuring local programming, sponsors, news and commentary.
 KPIG also operates the Hog Call line, a free community call-in line for leaving recorded announcements that will be played on the air.
 Much like newspaper classifieds, common "Hog Calls" are regarding items for sale or upcoming community events.

 Among its most well known programs are "Sunday Night Dead" with Grateful Don Potter, "Uncle Sherman's Dirty Boogie" on Saturday nights, "Please Stand By" the in-studio live music show, on Sunday mornings.
-"Please Stand By", hosted by Sleepy John Sandidge, features local and world-famous Country, Folk, and Blues acts.
+"Please Stand By", formerly hosted by Sleepy John Sandidge, features local and world-famous Country, Folk, and Blues acts.
 The station also hosts several popular music festivals each year including the Humbug Hoedown in December, and is the radio volunteer for the free music festival each October in Golden Gate Park called Hardly Strictly Bluegrass.
 In 2019, Choo Choo Charlie, formerly known as Daylight Charlie from the Cousin Al's Bluegrass Show, returned to KPIG radio hosting the Alternative Roots Bluegrass and Beyond Show.

 Connection to KFAT

 KPIG's predecessor was KHIP in Hollister, California after KFAT died.
-KHIP did not have as strong a signal & its coverage was not as widespread as KFAT's signal from the top of Loma Prieta mtn.
+KHIP did not have as strong a signal & its coverage was not as widespread as KFAT's signal from the top of Loma Prieta, the highest peak in Northern California's Santa Cruz Mountains.